MicrosoftDocs/power-automate-docs/articles/web-api.md

 # Power Automate Web API

-Going forward, all flows will be stored in Common Data Service and leverage [the rich Web API](/powerapps/developer/common-data-service/webapi/perform-operations-web-api).
+Going forward, all flows will be stored in Dataverse and leverage [the rich Web API](/powerapps/developer/common-data-service/webapi/perform-operations-web-api).

 This content covers the management of flows included on the **Solutions** tab in Power Automate.
 Currently, flows under **My Flows** are not supported by these APIs.